-Ultrasonic testing with Doppler imaging can rule out blood clots in pregnant womenJanuary 14th, 2013 in Diseases, Conditions, Syndromes /
+Ultrasonic testing with Doppler imaging can rule out blood clots in pregnant womenJanuary 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The use of serial compression ultrasonographic testing together with Doppler imaging appears to be a reliable method of ruling out blood clots in the legs of pregnant women, according to a study published in CMAJ (Canadian Medical Association Journal).
 Physicians can likely safely withhold anticoagulation therapy based on the results.